Talk with a stylist Cheryl Leung

 Our talk continues to part 2.

-To promote your brand in the Japanese market, please contact us at Krayon, Inc.
+To promote your brand in the Japanese market, contact us.